 Dr. Erik Zettler

-Professor, Oceanography/Associate Dean for Institutional Relations and Research
+Associate Dean for Institutional Relations and Research, Professor of Oceanography

 Erik Zettler joined the Sea Education Association (SEA) in 1994.
 As Associate Dean of Institutional Relations and Research, Dr. Zettler works with faculty and administrators at other academic institutions to describe the unique off-campus study opportunities in marine studies that SEA courses provide to students from all academic disciplines.
 In addition, he coordinates and facilitates research collaborations with students, faculty, and scholars interested in data, samples, or ship time on SEA voyages, and he is responsible for archiving SEA’s oceanographic data.